 Interactive Voice Response (IVR) System: Our Customer Service IVR System offers dentists and most subscribers access to information stored in records and the capability of finalizing predeterminations for payment via the telephone.
 This automated system requires a touch-tone telephone and provides an immediate response.
 You can choose to listen to the information or, in most instances, request the information by fax.
 The IVR system is available to respond to your inquiries 24 hours a day, 7 days a week, except when our databases are undergoing scheduled maintenance.

-Our website: Providers can access member information on United Concordia’s website by registering for My Patients’ Benefits to obtain immediate, up-to-the-minute access to member information 24 hours a day, 7 days a week.
+Our website: Providers can access member information on Availilty.com to obtain immediate, up-to-the-minute access to member information 24 hours a day, 7 days a week.

-Federal Employee Program: For FEP members, call 1-800-482-6655 1-877-668-4651.
+Federal Employee Program: For FEP members, call 1-877-668-4651.